 Indie Gathering 2016 1st Place Action Feature Film

 In 2016 we were honored by the International Indie Gathering Film Festival with several nominations and awards for our feature length film The Tale of The Sparrow.
 Get The Pix productions walked away from the event with the 1st place award in the Feature Film Action category and Best Ohio Supporting Actress (Sarah Wyatt).
-We also received nominations for Best Cinematography in an Ohio, Best Directing in an Ohio Film (Jonathan Klein), and Best Ohio Lead Actor (Jonathan Klein).
+We also received nominations for Best Cinematography in an Ohio, Best Directing in an Ohio Film (Jonathan Elihu Klein), and Best Ohio Lead Actor (Jonathan Elihu Klein).

 We were also chosen as an official selection for the film festival and The Tale of The Sparrow was shown at the film festival.
 Oh yeah, they gave us this sweet lookin’ red trophy with a gold guy standing on top.